 •During the summer months, running your air conditioner will help reduce moisture

-Make sure that the silicone around the tubs, showers and between the kitchen counter top and walls is still fully intact.
+Make sure that the silicone around the tubs, showers and between the kitchen countertop and walls is still fully intact.
 If it isn’t, you need to replace it.
-If moisture gets around the tile or counter tops you will develop swelling and moisture issues over time.
+If moisture gets around the tile or countertops you will develop swelling and moisture issues over time.

 To manage the humidity levels in your home, monitor the levels mentioned in the chart above and use your HRV system or a dehumidifier to regulate moisture and protect your investment.
+Check out dehumidifier ratings to help you with making the right choice in getting the best dehumidifier for you and your home.

 Monitoring moisture and humidity levels help you protect the value and health of your home.
 Feel free to contact us if you need more information or have any questions about humidity in your RTM Home.